 The Exhibiting Artists

 Celebrating the efforts of Harvey Littleton, one of the greatest proponents of using glass as an expressive medium, the exhibition explores the work of contemporary artists concentrating in glass and how they are building off the foundations laid by Littleton during the early years of the Studio Glass Movement.
-Artists featured in the exhibition include Alex Bernstein, Carol Milne, Hayden Wilson, Matt Eskuche, Shane Fero, Robert Burch, Dean Allison, Carmen Lozar, Carole Frève and others.
+Artists featured in the exhibition include Alex Bernstein, Carol Milne, Hayden Wilson, Matt Eskuche, Shane Fero, Robert Burch, Carmen Lozar, Carole Frève, Einar and Jamex de la Torre, Shayna Leib, and Dean Allison.
 Glass enthusiasts, sculptors, lovers of innovation, and even knitters will especially enjoy this display of works ranging from cast figures to blown glass to delicate lamp-worked forms.

 The majority of the artists in the exhibition represent a younger generation of glass sculptors who did not directly work with or study under Littleton, yet each of them, like Littleton, works glass to its fullest potential by creatively expanding the medium.
-All of the artists represented in the exhibition take a conceptual approach to their work, ushering glass beyond the functional realm where its traditional roots lie.
 Carol Milne, for example, constructs intricate networks of knitted glass that symbolize social structures and speak to the power of solidarity, while Hayden Wilson's Drones are giant "paper" airplanes fashioned in glass that evoke childhood memories of play and also look critically at episodes of violence in our culture.

 Harvey Littleton Explored